laylagerami/MAVEN/tutorial.md

 #### Next Steps
 This is the end of the tutorial - if there were any issues, get in touch (lh605[at]cam[dot]ac[dot]uk).
-If you decide to use MAVEN to analyse your own data, please cite [COMING SOON].
+If you decide to use MAVEN to analyse your own data, please cite [our preprint](https://www.biorxiv.org/content/10.1101/2022.07.20.500792v2).